spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-api-tutorials/implement-a-rest-api-resource.md

 ## 3. Create a factory

-Factory is used for instantiating module classes and dependencies and provides access to the resource builder.
+A factory is used for instantiating module classes and dependencies and provides access to the resource builder.

 The factory must be inherited from `Spryker\Glue\Kernel\AbstractFactory`.
 This abstract factory exposes the `getResourceBuilder()` method that is used to construct resource and response objects.